tytydraco/yessleep/out/My_Latin_Professor_was_given_an_ancient_book_to_translate_I_think_its_altering_his_personality.md

 I can tell you right now, there's something evil in that book.
 I think reading it will drive people to madness.
 I'm pretty sure the best thing for humanity would be to just burn it along with all of Steve's translations.
 Yes, I think that is the right thing to do, but not before I get another look at it.
 A couple more pages can't hurt, right?

+I think I found someone to help me get into Steve's office, so I can figure out what to do with that [book](https://www.reddit.com/r/nosleep/s/wTGB3JOa4z).